TheGreatCodeholio/ttd_helper/README.md

 - Publish to MQTT Topic

 ## MP3 Manipulation
 Modify the MP3 that was output by TTD.
+- Append Text to Speech tone name to start of file.
 - Gain level
 - Convert to Stereo
 - High Pass Filter